Plumsail/orgchart-docs/source/how-tos/export-to-csv-and-analyze-in-excel.rst

 You can specify the following to achieve a better result:

-- **Start from this person** to pick a manager that you want “on top” of the export data.
+- **Start from this person** to pick a manager that you want "on top" of the export data.
 The resulting CSV will contain this manager and all the employees below.
 If you live this field blank, the `root employee <../configuration-wizard/filtration.html>`_  you’ve picked up in the Configuration wizard will be selected by default.
 Just start typing a name to get a list of suggestions:

 .. image:: /../_static/img/how-tos/printing-and-reports/export-to-csv-and-analyze-in-excel/export-to-csv-start-typing.png